briatte/ggnet/README.md

 install.packages("GGally")
 ```

-You can also install `ggnet` and `ggnet2` alone as a small standalone package:
+You can also install `ggnet` and `ggnet2` as a small standalone package:

 ```{r}
 devtools::install_github("briatte/ggnet")
 ```

-Note that you will need the latest version of `ggplot2` (2.0.0) for any of the functions to work properly.
+Note that you will need the latest version of [`ggplot2`](http://docs.ggplot2.org/current/) (2.0.0) for any of the functions to work properly.

 ## VIGNETTE